·

 In the US you usually book a room and can roll in with two kids if they share your bed or you can bring your own crib.
 In Europe, things are slightly more complicated and it’s because hotels abide by very strict occupancy rules and can only accommodate a certain number of people per room – that includes babies.

-Quite often you CANNOT book a double room meant for 2 adults only even if your baby is 3 months old and will sleep in your bed.
+Quite often you CANNOT book a double room meant for 2 adults only even if your baby is 3 months old and will sleep in your bed (Italy and France are very strict about it).
 The reservation system often doesn’t allow it and if you don’t indicate that you have a baby with you, you might be refused at check-in.

 Most of the time when I cannot find a suitable room that will accommodate the baby or toddler I email the hotel and book a room over email or find out that it’s not possible.
 Better to be safe than sorry!